 - Plant-Based Protein - Great northern beans are so creamy and make a great addition to this dish!
 It's an easy way to bulk up the soup if you want to make this meal stretch a little bit further.

 I like to serve a bowl of zuppa toscana with a big salad and a couple of slices of crusty bread for soaking up the creamy sauce.
-My husband always wants roasted potatoes with soup, but since this recipe already has potatoes in it I usually make one of the roasted veggies below to go with it.
+I usually make one of the roasted veggie recipes below to go with it too.

 - Lemon Turmeric Roasted Cauliflower